-The supportive learning environment trends and patterns include a necessity to have more consistent expectations in classroom management, to establish more positive social and academic norms, and to improve parent involvement.
-In support of identifying student needs, we focus strongly on PLC meetings to distinguish academic weaknesses that need differentiation.
-Our teachers are supported through professional learning, collaboration, and through our full time instructional coach.
-The needs of our leaders are supported through district initiatives and professional learning with other administrators throughout the district.
-This year, a team was developed to initiate and train for the implementation year of PBIS.
+Supportive Learning The supportive learning environment trends and patterns include a necessity Environment:Summarize the supportive to have more consistent expectations in classroom management, to establish learning environment trends and patterns more positive social and academic norms, and to improve parent involvement. observed by the team while completing this In support of identifying student needs, we focus strongly on PLC meetings to section of the report.
+What are the distinguish academic weaknesses that need differentiation.
+Our teachers are important trends and patterns that will supported through professional learning, collaboration, and through our support the identification of student, instructional coaches.
+The needs of our leaders are supported through district teacher, and leader needs? initiatives and professional learning with other administrators throughout the district.
+This year, a PBIS team worked toward implementation of PBIS.
 We will also devote attention to creating multiple tiers of supports for EHHS students in the upcoming years.